derivative-maker/package_parser/README.md

 └── whonix-repository
 ```

-Cd back in to the directory the following command
+`cd` back in to the directory the following command

 ```
 ./build-site.sh <os_type> <desired_static_output_path>